HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ## VCPU-32 Runtime Environment

 No CPU architecture with an idea of a runtime environment.
-Although the instruction set is generic enough to implement many models of runtime environments, there are common principles that exploit the CPU architecture.
+Although the instruction set can be used to implement many models of runtime environments, there are common principles that exploit the CPU architecture.
 In fact, several CPU concepts were selected with a runtime already in mind.
-This chapter will first present a high level system model, the register convention, execution model, calling convention and overall runtime model.
+This chapter will present the VCPU-32 runtime environment and describe the high level system model, the register usage convention, the execution model and calling convention.

 ### The bigger picture

 The following figure depicts a high level overview of a software system for VCPU-32.
 At the center is the execution thread, which is called a **task**.
 A task will consist of the current execution object and the task data area.
 Tasks belong to a **job**.
 All tasks of a job share a common job data area.
 At the highest level is the **system**, which contains the global data area for the system.
-All tasks make calls to system services.
-At any point in time the CPU is executing a task of a job or a system level functions.
-If the CPU has more than one core, there are as many tasks active as there are cores in the CPU.

 ```
       :---------------------------------------------------------------------------------------: